SirDickensBottomskew/ISDMProject/Assignment.md

 * HMW make the wait time for the customers enjoyable or productive?

-* How might we design the system so it could build employee's profile which could potentially assist them in matching right customers according to their needs.
+* How might we design the system so it could build employee's based on their  profile which could potentially assist them in matching right customers according to their needs.

 * How might we impliment questionnaire that could assist them in assigning them with right holiday packages which they have knowledge of

-These are placed in the product backlog, and are removed as each issue is solved
+### Objectives of the system:

+* Create a new in-house Customer Relationship Manager (CRM) system with existing and new features including:
+  * Improving operations of the in-house Call Management Center (CMC)
+  * Improve the profiling of customers
+  * Assign RMs to products they are knowledgeable in
+  * Match Customers with appropriate RMs
+  * Help RMs sell holiday packages to customers
+  * Create a satisfying customer experience over the phone
+  * Help gauge progress levels of RMs

 ### Assumptions